github/docs/CONTRIBUTING.md

 ## Introduction

-Thank you for your time in contributing to our project.
+Thank you for investing your time in contributing to our project.
 Any contribution you make would reflect in the [docs.github.com](https://docs.github.com/en) page :sparkles:.

 This guide helps your contribution experience to be a fun and educational :confetti_ball: :book:.
 Read our [Code of Coduct](https://github.com/github/docs-internal/blob/main/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.